Learning outcomes of the course unit

-The course consists of a single unit (6 cfu = 30 hours) serving as a preparatory survey, and is scheduled from October 28 to November 29 2019.
-This unit offers an introduction to the history of the Greek world from the archaic age to the reign of Alexander III (the Great) of Macedonia (ca. 800-323 BCE).
-Through the study of a large selection of literary and epigraphic texts in translation and figurative documents, the instructor will illustrate: 1) the main events and issues of the political, social, and economic history of the archaic and classical Greek world.
-2) The basic lines of the history of Greek historiography and the sources, research tools, and methodologies that allow us to reconstruct the history of archaic and classical Greece.
+The course consists of a single unit (6 cfu = 30 hours) serving as an introductory survey, and is scheduled in the second part of the first semester (November 2nd - December 4th 2020).
+This unit offers an introduction to the history of the Greek world from the Archaic age to the early Hellenistic age.
+Through the study of a large selection of literary and epigraphic texts in translation and figurative documents, the instructor will illustrate: 1) the main events and issues of the political, social, and economic history of the Archaic and Classical Greek world.
+2) The basic lines of the history of Greek historiography and the sources, research tools, and methodologies that allow us to reconstruct the history of Archaic and Classical Greece.
 In line with the interests of students enrolled in the degree course in Philosophical Studies, to whom this course is destined, the instructor will devote a particular attention to the history of political institutions and political thought.
-Those students who are interested in the class even though they have already attended a preparatory survey of Greek History are encouraged to contact the instructor for arranging a specific program of different nature.
+Those students who are interested in the class even though they have already attended an introductory survey of Greek History are encouraged to contact the instructor for arranging a specific program of different nature.

 Students will prepare this unit on the following material:

-Non-attending students are expected to contact the instructor directly to receive information on the teaching material and arrange the content of the exam.
+Non-attending students (i.e. those who cannot take advantage either of streaming sessions nor of recorded lectures) are expected to contact the instructor directly to receive information on the teaching material and arrange the content of the exam.